-(Dimensional Realism) Is there objective dimensional structure that corresponds to a dimensional system?
+DIMENSIONAL REALISM.
+Is there objective dimensional structure that corresponds to a dimensional system?

-Alternatively this can be put: Is there an objectively correct dimensional system for the world?
-There is a subsidiary question which further specifies some particular aspect of dimensional systems which may be objectively determined:
+Alternatively, this can be put as a question: is there an objectively correct dimensional system for the world?
+A subsidiary question further specifies some particular aspect of dimensional systems that may be objectively determined:

-(Fundamental Basis) Is there a fundamental dimensional structure that corresponds to a dimensional basis?
+FUNDAMENTAL BASIS.
+Is there a fundamental dimensional structure that corresponds to a dimensional basis?

 Is it the case that the dimensions M, L, and T form a unique basis for mechanical dimensions (with $[F] = MLT^{-2}$ )?
-Or is there another set-e.g. F, L, and T (with $[M] = FL^{-1}T^2$ )-which would serve just as well?
-The general ontological question can be understood as raising the question of whether or not our dimensional systems represent anything at all.
-The fundamental basis question further speciates forms of realism.
-If a dimensional realist believes there is a set of objective basic quantity dimension they are a fundamentalist.
-If not, they are a functionalist.
-A conventionalist rejects objective dimensional structure tout court and so automatically rejects objective fundamental dimensional structure corresponding to the basis of a dimensional system.
-The relationships between these metaphysical positions and the answers they provide to the questions above are summarized in the following flowchart.
+Or is there another set-for example, F, L, and T (with $[M] = FL^{-1}T^2$ )-that would serve just as well?
+The general ontological question can be understood as raising the question of whether or not our